Corendon Airlines

-Corendon Airlines (legally Turistik Hava Taşımacılık A.Ş.) is a Turkish leisure airline headquartered in Antalya, Turkey.
+Corendon Airlines (legally Turistik Hava Taşımacılık A.Ş.) (/tr/, /nl/) is a Turkish leisure airline headquartered in Antalya, Turkey.
 A subsidiary of the Corendon Tourism Group, it was founded in 2004 and began operations in 2005.
 The airline operates scheduled and charter flights to over 140 destinations in Europe, the Middle East, and North Africa, with hubs at Antalya Airport and İzmir Adnan Menderes Airport.
 As of May 2025, Corendon Airlines operates a fleet of 17 aircraft and has two European sister carriers: Corendon Dutch Airlines and Corendon Airlines Europe.
 It maintains partnerships with TUI Airways and Hahn Air.

 History

 Corendon Airlines was founded in 2004 with flight operations starting in April 2005.
 The Dutch sister company Corendon Dutch Airlines was founded in 2011 and the Maltese sister company Corendon Airlines Europe was founded in 2017.

 Corendon Airlines has continued to operate in Russia following the country's invasion of Ukraine.
 The airline announced the launch of charter flights from Perm to Antalya in May 2024.